zio/zio-http/docs/website/docs/v1.x/getting-started.md

 # Getting Started

-ZIO HTTP is a powerful library that is used to build highly performant HTTP-based services and clients using functional scala and ZIO and uses Netty as its core.
+**ZIO HTTP** is a powerful library that is used to build highly performant HTTP-based services and clients using functional scala and ZIO and uses [Netty](https://netty.io/) as its core.
+ZIO HTTP has powerful functional domains which help in creating, modifying, composing apps easily.
+Let's start with the HTTP domain.
 The first step when using ZIO HTTP is creating an HTTP app.
-ZIO HTTP has some powerful functional domains which help in creating, modifying, composing apps easily.
-Let's start with the HTTP domain.

 ## Http

-HTTP is a domain that models Http apps using ZIO and works over any request and response types.
-Http Domain provides a lot of ways to create HTTP apps, for example `Http.text`, `Http.html`, `Http.fromFile`, `Http.fromData`, `Http.fromStream`, `Http.fromEffect`.
+`Http` is a domain that models HTTP apps using ZIO and works over any request and response types. `Http` Domain provides different constructors to create HTTP apps, `Http.text`, `Http.html`, `Http.fromFile`, `Http.fromData`, `Http.fromStream`, `Http.fromEffect`.

 ### Creating a "_Hello World_" app

-Creating an HTTP app using ZIO Http is as simple as this:
+Creating an HTTP app using ZIO Http is as simple as given below, this app will always respond with "Hello World!"

 ```scala
 import zhttp.http._

 val app = Http.text("Hello World!")
 ```
-In the above snippet, for any HTTP request, the response is always `"Hello World!"`.
-An application can be made using any of the available operators on `zhttp.Http`.
+An app can be made using any of the available constructors on `zhttp.Http`.

 ### Routing